marekskopal/fingather/README.md

-# FinGather - stock and crypto portfolio manager
+# FinGather - stock and crypto portfolio tracker

 Currently in development.